 Disciplinary expulsion, suspension and probation may become a part of the permanent record.
 Parents or guardians may be notified of serious disciplinary action taken concerning their dependents.
-Rules and regulations are specifically listed in The Tomahawk, the student handbook (http://www.mc.edu/student-life/student-handbook/).
+Rules and regulations are specifically listed in the Mississippi College Student Code of Conduct at www.mc.edu/studentcode.